WARS Trading Card Game

 The WARS Trading Card Game is an out-of-print trading card game released by Decipher in October 2004 with science fiction themes, using game mechanics from the Star Wars CCG.
 After two releases, the game was officially "placed on hiatus" in May 2005.

-After the hiatus, the game received multiple spin-off print publications, first from Grail Quest Books, and then Arcbeatle Press.
+In 2004-2005, a number of short stories were published in the universe.
+Although the game continued to be on the indefinite hiatus, starting from 2010 it had received several new publications (three books and over a dozen short stories) first from Grail Quest Books, and then Arcbeatle Press.

-Background
+Development

-This trading card game was significant for a number of reasons.
-It is Decipher's only card game that isn't based on a licensed property (the phrase "proprietary science fiction property" was repeated over many news releases).
+It was Decipher's only card game not based on a licensed property (the phrase "proprietary science fiction property" was repeated over many news releases).
 It also partly aimed at a large, pre-existing target market by using game mechanics modified from the Star Wars CCG – a game itself so popular it was the #2 selling trading card game, second only to the original collectible card game Magic: The Gathering, for much of the time between its release in late 1995 and the release of the Pokémon Trading Card Game in 1998.

 Its development involved people of unusual prominence: Michael Stackpole had a hand in the game's backstory and wrote the first short stories that introduced the background to the public, John Howe conceived the Quay extraterrestrial race, and physicists were consulted to improve the scientific plausibility of the game's backdrop premises (but which were never fully revealed).
 Immediately before its release, an entire soundtrack was also composed for the game by Kieran Yanner.

-Premise
+Setting and universe

 From Decipher's April 30, 2004, press release: "It is Earth-year 2391.
 Through a vast tear in the fabric of the universe, alien warriors emerge to fight an already embattled humanity.
 The sky is burning.
 The Gateless Gate has opened.
 The cosmic rip meanders like a burning string across the galaxy and slices through the asteroid field near the orbit of Jupiter.
 The great opening becomes known as, 'The Mumon Rift' ...".

 Humanity has split itself into three factions: Earthers, based around a future Earth administrated by corporations; Gongens, descendants of East Asians living on Mars (renamed Gongen) following a continent-wide nuclear disaster; Mavericks, anarchists in the "Outer Rims" with penchants for cybernetic replacements.
 The two alien races are the Quay, a chitinous slave race with tribal tendencies and Mesoamerican- and Austronesian-styled proper nouns, and the Shi, an advanced race of floating, psychic aliens with proper nouns styled after Indo-Aryan languages.

 Meanwhile, among all the races, individuals with special abilities, called "Kizen", began appearing.
 Thus far the Kizen are mostly used as a gameplay device, but there were originally plans to introduce an anti-Kizen conflict storyline as well as somehow tie them with wave function collapse quantum mechanics to explain connections between Shi and humans.